-It cost a few dollars to order a copy of a brass key.
-KeyMe also has kiosks located in New York that allow users can save their keys in the cloud and print them off at kiosk using their fingerprint of they ever get locked out.
+It costs a few dollars to order a copy of a brass key.
+KeyMe also has kiosks located in New York that allow users can save their keys in the cloud and print them off at the kiosk using their fingerprints if they ever get locked out.
 It cost 20 dollars.
 The company says it plans to have several kiosks in Florida in the next 3 to 6 months.

 Some tips offered by KeyMe are:

 * Only sharing your key with people you trust

 * Always keep your keys out of sight, in a pocket, purse or drawer

 * If you believe your key may have been compromised, be proactive in changing the lock